Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 The quality defining measures are guaranteed with an inclusion of a scratch-resistant and anti-reflective sapphire crystal and high-grade stainless steel case.

-Relic by Fossil Damon Automatic
+Relic by Fossil Damon Automatic Skeleton

-Case size: 50mm
+Case Size: 50mm

 The American fashion watch conglomerate Fossil caters to a younger audience of watch wearers with flashy styles and bold colors.
 The Relic brand was acquired by Fossil precisely for that cause.
 With the next entry, the Relic Damon Automatic, we see why the manufacturer is so appreciated by fashionistas.

-The watch has a striking golden skeletal dial fitted on a large 50mm stainless steel case.
+First off, the watch has a striking golden skeletal dial fitted on a large 50mm stainless steel case.
 The case size is huge, which makes it aesthetically questionable for slender wrists.
 However, since the prime purpose of fashion watches is to catch the attention rather than stay unanimous, it probably won’t be a problem for the majority of wearers.

 This Relic piece is also very affordable, considering the flamboyant appeal.
 Barely reaching the three-digit sum, it is one of the most affordable skeletal watches on the market.